stellio-hub/stellio-docs/docs/user/authentication_and_authorization.md

 ]
 ```

-* If user is admin of the entity or has the _stellio-admin_ role, the response body will be under this form:
+* If user is admin or owner of the entity or has the _stellio-admin_ role, the response body will be under this form:

 ```json
 [